haveariceday/Smallsh/README.md

 #### How to Run and Exit
 Make sure that you have an environment where you can run C program.
-There are one of two ways to run the project.
+There are two ways to run the project.
 1. With the attached the makefile.
 ```sh
 make